kubevirt/community/GOVERNANCE.md

   - [SIG Subprojects](#subprojects)
 - [WGs (Working Groups)](#working-groups)

+## Membership Policy

+This document is primarily concerned with governance for project maintainers, as well as Special Interest Groups (SIGs), Subprojects, and Working Groups (WGs).
+We have a separate [membership policy](.membership-policy.md) document that details our contributor ladder and criteria for our other roles, such as new members, reviewers, approvers, SIG and WG chairs, and Subproject leads.

 ## Maintainers

-KubeVirt Maintainers govern the project.
+KubeVirt maintainers govern the project.
 Maintainers collectively manage the project's resources and contributors, and speak for the project in public.
 The maintainers collectively decide any questions that cannot be resolved at the individual repository level, and provide strategic guidance for the project overall.

 The current maintainers can be found in [MAINTAINERS](./MAINTAINERS.md).

 This privilege is granted with some expectation of responsibility: maintainers are people who care about the KubeVirt project and want to help it grow and